Trane Furnaces, Heat Pumps and Central AC

 Trane's HVAC manufacturing facilities are located in 29 locations around the world.
 Trane has hundreds of sales offices in 100 countries and more than 29,000 employees.

 Trane manufactures both gas and oil furnaces in a range of efficiencies from 80 to 97.3 percent AFUE.
-Its top-of-the-line furnace is the XC95m, a fully modulating gas-powered unit capable of self-calibrating for top performance.
+Its top-of-the-line furnace is the XC95m, a fully modulating gas-powered unit with a heating efficiency of up to 97.3% AFUE and capable of self-calibrating for top performance.

-Among the manufacturer's top heat pumps is the XL20i, rated up to 19 SEER and 9.0 HSPF with dual-stage heating and cooling.
-Even the company's base lines, such as the XB13, are capable of reaching up to 14.5 SEER when paired with compatible components.
+Among the manufacturer's top heat pumps is the XV20i, rated up to 20 SEER and 10 HSPF with variable-speed heating and cooling.
+Even the company's base lines, such as the XR14, are capable of reaching up to 14 SEER and 8.2 HSPF.

-Among air conditioners, Trane offers options from the economical XB300 to the highly efficient XL20i, with a range of options in between.
+Among air conditioners, Trane offers options from the economical XB300 to the highly efficient XV20i and XL20i, with a range of options in between.